 “And John, calling two of his disciples to him, sent them to Jesus, saying ‘Are You the Coming One, or do we look for another?’”
 (Luke 7:19)

-1.True believers can have moments of doubt.
+1. True believers can have moments of doubt.

 2. Hard circumstances create hard questions.

-3. Unmet expectations create hard questions.
+3. Unmet expectations trigger doubts.

 4. It’s okay to ask hard questions.

-6. Jesus answers the one who asks
+6. Jesus answers the one who brings sincere doubt to him.

-Don’t miss this — when Jesus answered John, he did so very personally:
+When Jesus answered John, he did so very personally:

 “When the men had come to Him, they said, “John the Baptist has sent us to You, saying, ‘Are you the Coming One, or do we look for another?’
 And that very hour He cured many of infirmities, afflictions, and evil spirits; and to many blind He gave sight.
 Jesus answered and said to them ‘Go and tell John the things you have seen and heard: that the blind see, the lame walk, the lepers are cleansed, the deaf hear, the dead are raised, the poor have the gospel preached to them.
 And blessed is he who is not offended because of Me.’”
 (Luke 7:20-23)

 John the prophet understood prophecy.
-And so, as the two inquiring disciples watched, Jesus fulfilled the Messianic prophecy of Isaiah before their very eyes — healing the sick, curing infirmities, restoring sight, delivering from demons.
+And so, as the two inquiring disciples watched, Jesus fulfilled the Messianic prophecy of Isaiah before their very eyes—healing the sick, curing infirmities, restoring sight, delivering from demons.
 Now go and tell John what you’ve seen and what you’ve heard.

 An answer tailored to meet the needs of the one who asked.